-So underhanded and pertinacious, however, has been the canvass by the opponents of Mr. Gladstone, that his seat is really in danger, and he bids fair to share the honourable repulse of
+So underhanded and pertinacious, however, has been the canvass by the opponents of Mr. Gladstone, that his seat is really in danger, and he bids fair to share the honourable repulse of his great friend and master, Peel.

 It concerns all those to whom the good honour of the University is dear, to hasten at whatever inconvenience to the rescue.
 Whatever differences of opinion may exist about the temper or the consistency of Mr. Gladstone's political faith, it will not be denied that no representative more thoroughly identified with all that is best in Oxford, by genius, character, and education, (and at the same time, more liberal in sympathies, and generous in tendencies,) could be found to represent that University than William Gladstone.
-What can be said of his opponent, unless it be that he too fitly represents the motley crew who are making him the tool of their dishonesty, their folly and thier malevolence?
+What can be said of his opponent, unless it be that he too fitly represents the motley crew who are making him the tool of their dishonesty, their folly, and their malevolence?